Giant effective magnetic fields from optically driven chiral phonons in 4$f$ paramagnets: Phonon-induced effective magnetic fields and magnetizations

 In the following, we evaluate the effective magnetic fields produced by the two doubly degenerate infrared-active $E_{1u}$ modes in CeCl$_3$ with eigenfrequencies of 5.9 and 4.8~THz.
 We find the mode effective charges of these modes to be $0.24e$ and $0.66e$, respectively, where $e$ is the elementary charge.
-For details of the ab initio calculations of the phonon eigenfrequencies and eigenvectors, and the Born effective charges, see the Appendix and the corresponding references \cite{Gonze1997,Gonze1997_2,kresse:1996,kresse2:1996,phonopy,csonka:2009,Momma2011}.
 For the phonon linewidth, $\kappa$, we assume a phenomenological value of 5\%{} of the phonon frequency that matches those typically found in rare-earth trihalides \cite{schaack:1976,schaack:1977}.
 Fig.~\ref{fig:dynamics} shows the coherent phonon dynamics following the excitation by a circularly polarized terahertz pulse with a duration of $\tau=350$~fs and a fluence of 10~mJ/cm$^2$, as described by Eq.~(\ref{eq:phononeom}).
 The fluence $F$ is connected to the peak electric field and the duration of the pulse through $F=\tau/\sqrt{8\ln 2}c_0 \epsilon_0\sqrt{\pi/2}E_0^2$, where $c_0$ and $\epsilon_0$ are the speed of light and the vacuum permittivity.
 The center frequency, $\omega_0$, is chosen to be resonant with the eigenfrequencies of the respective phonon modes.
 In Fig.~\ref{fig:dynamics}(a), we show the evolution of the phonon amplitudes $Q_a$ according to Eq.~(\ref{eq:phononeom}).
 The phases of the $Q_b$ components are shifted by a quarter period, respectively.
 The maximum amplitude of the $E_{1u}(5.9)$ mode of $Q_a = 0.33$~\AA$\sqrt{\mathrm{amu}}$, where amu denotes the atomic mass unit, is roughly three times smaller than that of the $E_{1u}(4.8)$ mode of $Q_a = 1.1$~\AA$\sqrt{\mathrm{amu}}$ due to the smaller mode effective charge and higher phonon frequency.
-In Fig.~\ref{fig:dynamics}(b), we show the evolutions of the effective magnetic fields produced by the two phonon modes according to Eq.~(\ref{eq:magneticfield}).
+In Fig.~\ref{fig:dynamics}(b), we show the evolutions of the effective magnetic fields produced by the two chiral phonon modes according to Eq.~(\ref{eq:magneticfield}).
 We obtain a maximum effective magnetic field of $B=2.9$~T for the $E_{1u}(5.9)$ mode and $27$~T for the $E_{1u}(4.8)$ mode.
 This order-of-magnitude difference comes from the quadratic scaling of the effective magnetic field with the phonon amplitudes.
-The direction of the effective magnetic field is determined by the handedness of the phonon circular polarization, which can straightforwardly be controlled by the polarization of the pulse.
+The direction of the effective magnetic field is determined by the handedness of the phonon chirality, which can straightforwardly be controlled by the handedness of circular polarization of the pulse.